snarlysodboxer/postgresinator/README.md

 ### Usage:
 `rake -T` will help remind you of the available commands, see this for more details.
-* After setting up your `postgresinator.rb` config file, simply run:
+* After setting up your config files, simply run:
 `cap <stage> pg:setup`
 * Run `cap <stage> pg:setup` again to see it find everything is already setup, and do nothing.
 * Run `cap <stage> pg:status` to see the statuses of each instance.